ywang85/MiniLinkedIn/README.md

 # MiniLinkedIn
-a beautiful clean resume app,
-which is capable of:
+a beautiful clean resume app, which is capable of:<br />
-● Adding and editing different kinds of experience (Education, Experience, Projects)
+● Adding and editing different kinds of experience (Education, Experience, Projects) <br />
-● Adding and editing multiple experiences under each section
+● Adding and editing multiple experiences under each section<br />